How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Cyberbullying is a Near Universal Experience

 According to our study, 73% of LGBTQ+ people have reported being personally attacked or harassed online.
 These incidents frequently revolve around attempts to alter or criticize a person’s sexual or gender identity.
-(Click to share on Facebook)

-Shauna, a lesbian respondent recalls, “some lady commented on a post I made on social media that my being gay was a phase and that if I found Jesus, I would be converted just like her.”
+Shauna, a lesbian respondent, recalls, “some lady commented on a post I made on social media that my being gay was a phase and that if I found Jesus, I would be converted just like her.”

-“I posted a photo saying I wish I could just keep my mouth shut, and multiple people offered their dick to keep it full,” recounts Tamika, a genderqueer lesbian.
+When Tamika, a genderqueer lesbian, posted a photo saying “I wish I could just keep my mouth shut,” multiple people offered lewd solutions.

-“I have had death threats against myself and my family,” discloses Nova, an asexual transgender woman.
+“I have had death threats against myself and my family,” disclosed Nova, an asexual transgender woman.
 “Bullying from outside and inside the community.
 [I’ve] been creeped out so much that I have left social media.”

 Asexual people described feeling threatened by their non-asexual counterparts who refuse to accept asexuality as a valid orientation.
-Some of these men, women and non-binary or genderqueer people would accuse asexuals of having a latent or “not yet developed” sexual interest.
+Some of these men, women, and non-binary or genderqueer people would accuse asexuals of having a latent or “not yet developed” sexual interest.

-But you don’t have to accept “just the usual.”
+LGBTQ cyberbullying should never be accepted as “just the usual.”
 There are ways to filter out the abuse.

 Cyberbullying on Social Media

-Today social media is our main form of communication on the internet, and for LGBTQ+ people – especially those who are not supported by their families or friends – social media may be the only place they can find a loving, supportive community.
+For LGBTQ+ people – especially those who are not supported by their families or friends – social media may be the only place they can find a loving, supportive community.
+Unfortunately, social media is also a hotspot for LGBTQ cyberbullying.

 Research has also shown that cyberbullying causes depression, and many victims turn to unhealthy coping mechanisms such as drugs, alcohol, and self-injury.
+This can lead to further issues, including mental health struggles and increased risk of suicide.
+That members of the LGBTQ+ community are at greater risk of being cyberbullied means they are also at greater risk of these negative consequences.

 Sometimes it’s as simple as blocking and reporting abusive users, so you don’t have to interact with them at all.